-Apply for SGU-sponsored scholarships and other unique sources that recognize academic excellence as part of our undergraduate scholarship program.
+The University offers a wide variety of institutional scholarships designed to recognize academic excellence and provide access to the best and brightest students regardless of circumstance.
+In addition to University-Sponsored Scholarships, we have worked to procure unique scholarship opportunities for our students.
+Undergraduate Scholarship Programs for Full-time or Part-time Students St. George’s University offers partial-tuition scholarships to citizens of CARICOM countries who otherwise, due to financial constraints, could not attend the School.
+The following scholarship programs are only for attendance in the undergraduate programs at St. George’s University.

 Caribbean Undergraduate Scholarship Program

 The Caribbean Undergraduate Scholarship Program (CUSP) offers partial-tuition scholarships to CARICOM citizens.
 The CUSP scholarship can reduce the amount of tuition for undergraduate studies by 65%.
 Awards for the CUSP are for the duration of the undergraduate program.